What is Padlet?

 Padlet does not currently meet the WCAG 2.1 AA accessibility standard, though they are working towards compliance.
 These guidelines explain how to make web content more accessible for people with disabilities and more user-friendly for everyone.
 The guidelines have three levels of accessibility (A, AA, and AAA).
-Padlet has chose Level AA as their target.
+Padlet has chosen Level AA as its target.

 Information from Padlet: